Construction Engineering Courses

 Hours: 3

 Determination of civil engineering properties of soil and their behavior, identification, grain size analysis, compaction, permeability, consolidation, and shear strength.
-Attention is given to foundation system selection, design, and construction methods Prerequisites: CONE 414.
+Attention is given to foundation system selection, design, and construction methods Prerequisites: CONE 414 with a minimum grade of C.

 CONE 433 - Construction Project Controls